The Island

 Raymond lived a few weeks in careful, controlled despair before the answer came to him.
 The legend of Quail Lake.
 When the water went down, local people disappeared.

 Every day, Raymond got up early and left his orderly house wearing dirty shoes.
 He had to start wearing sunscreen and bug repellent, a sweaty hat crammed onto his head.
-And yet he was happy.
-Raymond was always happy when he could make a plan.
-He would check the water level and then drop in on Tina at the cafe.
+And yet he was happy again.

-Getting the boat to the island was going to be difficult, of course, with less water in the lake.
-But at least he was still alone out there.
-There had been other people there in the afternoon, but the legend had scared them all home by dark, so there was no one to watch Raymond struggle to force the rowboat through the sucking soil of the lake bed among the rotting fish.
+Getting the boat to the island was going to be difficult, of course, with less water in the lake, and with people gathered to gawk.
+But by the early morning hours, Raymond found the lake deserted.
+There was no one to watch him force the rowboat through the sucking soil of the lake bed among the rotting fish.

 Finally they got to open water and Raymond could row, faster than he ever had before.
 As they neared the island, Raymond could see lower parts of it, places that were normally covered in water.
 He’d expected tree roots, dripping wet, and those were there, but that wasn’t all of it.
 The island wasn’t like a mushroom on a single stalk.
 Instead it seemed to be rising up on several separate columns of earth.